 Victoria police spokesperson Cheryl Major said the department provided all of its evidence to Crown counsel after Sims swore private charges privately.

-“At this time it is too early to determine whether there will be any further action on this file,” Major said in an email, noting there is an active investigation by the Office of the Police Complaint Commission regarding the file.
+“At this time it is too early to determine whether there will be any further action on this file,” Major said in an email, noting there is an active investigation by the Office of the Police Complaint Commissioner regarding the file.
 She declined to provide further comment.

 Sims filed a complaint with the OPCC against the three officers who investigated her daughter’s death, alleging officers ignored important evidence.